 The Falls Church Farmers Market is already one of the best things about living here.
 Let's make it even better.

 Every Saturday morning, the Falls Church Farmers Market transforms the City Hall parking lot into the heart of our community.
 It's where neighbors catch up over coffee, kids taste their first fresh strawberry of the season, and local farmers connect directly with the people they feed.
-It's a Virginia Gold Certified market that's been recognized by Northern Virginia Magazine, Virginia Living, and the American Farmland Trust—our market punches well above its weight for a city this size.

 We want to build on that success.
 We're asking the City of Falls Church to pilot a Saturday morning street closure on a portion of Park Avenue or Little Falls Street so the market can grow into something even more special—with room for more prepared food vendors, picnic tables and community gathering space, kids' activities, and additional music throughout the morning.